sfgz/cloudApiAdmin/README.md

 </p>

 Hint:
-In the zip-file all is included, but in the unzipped version there is no Spot included cause of the size (101 files)
+In the zip-file all is included, but in the unzipped version there is no Spot included unther script/Classes/Contributed/Spout/ cause of the size (101 files)